Assistant Professor, Teaching Stream - Contractually Limited Term Appointment (CLTA) - Nursing

 For more information on the Lawrence S. Bloomberg Faculty of Nursing please visit our home page at http://bloomberg.nursing.utoronto.ca/.

 All qualiﬁed candidates are invited to apply by clicking on the link below.
 Applications must include a cover letter; curriculum vitae; teaching dossier (including a statement of teaching philosophy, course outlines, and teaching evaluations); a 1-2 page statement outlining experience working with, teaching, or mentoring/supervising diverse groups or diverse students and contributions to fostering diversity on campus, and within the curriculum or nursing profession; and a statement outlining current and future teaching-related scholarly activities.
-If you have questions about this position, please contact [email protected] All application materials must be submitted online.
+All application materials must be submitted online.

 Applicants must provide the name and contact information of three references.
 At least one reference must primarily address the candidate’s teaching.
 The University of Toronto’s recruiting tool will automatically solicit and collect letters of reference from each once an application is submitted (this happens overnight).
 Applicants, however, remain responsible for ensuring that references submit letters (on letterhead, dated and signed) by the closing date.

 Submission guidelines can be found at http://uoft.me/how-to-apply.
 Your CV and cover letter should be uploaded into the dedicated fields.
 Please combine additional application materials into one or two ﬁles in PDF/MS Word format.